Making a difference.

 Delaware School-Based Health Centers

-In partnership with the U.S. Department of Health and Human Services Administration for Children and Families Office of Planning, Research, and Evaluation (OPRE), the Delaware School-Based Health Center (SBHC) Data Interoperability and Sharing Cooperative (DISCO) connects a statewide network of school-based health centers (SBHCs) and myriad data sources to associated data interoperability solutions while recognizing…
+With funding from the U.S. Department of Health and Human Services Administration for Children and Families Office of Planning, Research, and Evaluation (OPRE), the Delaware School-Based Health Center (SBHC) Data Interoperability and Sharing Cooperative (DISCO) has connected a statewide network of school-based health centers (SBHCs) and myriad data sources to to create data interoperability solutions…

 Details